Review by email@example.com on 2015-02-16

 Fans of BBT's award winning work for years, even before she was a New York Times bestselling author for "An Altar in the World," this is our #SpiritualBookClub March 2015 selection

-Welcome to Spiritual Book Club, glad you're here!
+Welcome to Spiritual Book Club, glad you're here in 2016!

 January The Fifth Gospel by Stephen Patterson